nwgreenl/nwgreenl.github.io/dev.md

 ### The Future

 I would love to learn `C++` as I have a pipe dream of developing my own game some day... but no concrete plans as of yet.

-I love dev work, but since working in tech I've gravitated towards Product Management, so I'm currently working towards that~